rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Run all tests prior to submission

-See https://github.com/SpringSource/spring-framework#building_from_source for instructions.
+See the [building from source](https://github.com/SpringSource/spring-framework#building-from-source) section of the README for instructions.
 Make sure that all tests pass prior to submitting your pull request.

 ## Submit your pull request